 Radishes with Spinach (and Squash, Too)

 If you grow it, they will come.
 By “it,” we mean spinach, and by “they,” we mean leafminers.
 However, if you plant your spinach next to radishes, the radish plants will attract the leafminers to itself instead of the spinach.
-This arrangement works out for the gardener because the radishes grow well underground with the leafminers chewing away at their leaves, while the spinach plant is allowed to grow to its full capacity without being harmed by its archnemesis, the leafminer.
+This group of plants works out for the gardener because the radishes grow well underground with the leafminers chewing away at their leaves, while the spinach plant is allowed to grow to its full capacity without being harmed by its archnemesis, the leafminer.